-The subscription price includes a front-end load, which is added to the net asset value of unit class A (EUR).
-The front-end load shall amount to 5.00% of the unit value for this unit class.
+The subscription price includes a front-end load that is added to the respective net asset value of unit classes A (EUR) and AT (EUR).
+The front-end load shall amount to 5.00% of the unit value for these unit classes.
 The Company may, however, charge a lower front-end load.